-The 1.26 gross-acre site consists of vacant desert land and is located north on Palomar Lane between Little Morongo Road and Cabot Road.
-The Project site contains slight to moderate amounts of typical desert vegetation (scrub brush and low-lying plants).
+The 1.26 acre site consists of graded desert land and is located on the north side of San Jacinto Lane between Little Morongo Road and Cabot Road.
+The project site contains slight amounts of scrub habitat along the edges.
 Topographically, the site drains to the south.
 East of the property is the Coachella Valley Multi-Species Habitat Conservation Plan (CVMSHCP) Morongo Wash Conservation Area.
 The entire site is within Federal Emergency Management Agency (FEMA) flood zones AO, with a depth of 1' and velocity of 5 FPS.

-The location of the Project site is shown below in Exhibit 1 and 2.
+The location of the project site is shown below in Exhibit 1 and 2.